omcodedthis/Staid/README.md

 I had originally planned to use the Google Maps API, however, I did not as it is not open-source and incurs a cost after the credit provided is exceeded.

-The accent color for this is green (Hex Code: `#00A266`) as it is known to give a sense of the outdoors and reduce anxiety, matching the sense of studying somewhere new.
+The accent color for this is green (Hex Color Code: `#00A266`) as it is known to give a sense of the outdoors and reduce anxiety, matching the sense of studying somewhere new.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------